dfulmer/spreadsheet-maker/README.md

 # Directory 6
 maker_original.py - this is the first try.
 Doesn't save and doesn't handle the summary file.
+It creates an Excel file but that's empty.

 maker_original2.py - this is the second try.
 Doesn't save and includes only partial data for the summary file.